lamps-wg/csr-attestation/draft-ounsworth-csr-attestation.md

 Verifier, and Relying Party (RP).

 The term "Certification Request" message is defined in {{RFC2986}}.
-Specifications later introduced the term "Certificate Signing Request (CSR)" to refer to Certification Request message.
-While the term "Certification Signing Request" would have been more appropriate, it is not what has been selected.
-While the term CSR is often used in context of PKCS#10 it is equally applicable to other protocols that use a different syntax and even a different encoding, in particular this document also considers Certificate Request Message Format (CRMF)
+Specifications, such as {{RFC7030}}, later introduced the term "Certificate Signing Request (CSR)" to refer to the Certification Request message.
+While the term "Certification Signing Request" would have been correct, the mistake was unnoticed.
+In the meanwhile CSR is an abbreviation used beyond PKCS#10.
+Hence, it is equally applicable to other protocols that use a different syntax and even a different encoding, in particular this document also considers Certificate Request Message Format (CRMF) {{?RFC4211}}
-{{?RFC4211}} to be "CSRs".
-We use the terms "CSR" and Certification Request message interchangeably.
+to be "CSRs".
+We use the terms "CSR" and Certificate Request message interchangeably.

 # Architecture {#architecture}